FarmData2/FD2-School-Materials/11-OSS1/11-OSS1-Application.md

 Now that you have automated tests that demonstrate that the bug exists and that should pass when it is fixed, its time to fix the bug.

-1. Study the code in the `App.vue` file to devise several possible solutions to the bug.
+1. Study the code in the `App.vue` file to devise **several possible fixes** to the bug.
+   - Some fixes will be better than others.
+   - So avoid the urge to just start implementing the first thing that you think of.
-2. Evaluate each of your solutions to determine which to implement.
-Consider the following criteria when evaluating each of your possible solutions:
+2. Evaluate each of your fixes to determine which to implement.
+Consider the following criteria when evaluating each of your possible fixes:
+   - It fixes the bug.
    - Only changes addressing the bug are made.
    - The changes should be as simple as possible.
    - The changes should fit with the style and logic of the existing code such that it remains cohesive, readable and understandable to others.
    - Changes do not introduce duplicate code.
    - Changes are as small and localized as possible.
-3. Choose what you think is the best solution based on the above criteria.
+3. Choose what you think is the best fix based on the above criteria.
    - Note you may have to use your judgement as some criteria can conflict.
 For example:
      - Factoring out a method may avoid duplicate code, but may make the changes less localized.
      - Making a one line change in one place may be simple, but it may not fit best with logic of the existing code.
-4. Implement the solution you have chosen.
+4. Implement the fix you have chosen.
    - Rebuild the `school` module and test the Harvest form manually as you go.
 5. When you believe you have a working fix, run the tests that you have written.
 If they do not pass:
    - Revisit your solution to ensure it generates the desired behavior.